The current status of the One Plan is complex, but can generally be summarised as follows:

 (l) Coastal Rangitikei (Rang_4)

-If I am an existing farm within a priority catchment or a new farm (dairy, intensive sheep and beef, cropping and horticulture) anywhere in the Region what will the nitrogen limits on my property be?
+If I am an existing farm within a targeted catchment or a new farm (dairy, intensive sheep and beef, cropping and commercial vegetable growing) anywhere in the Region what will the nitrogen limits on my property be?

-This depends on the land use capability class of your property which is closely link to soils.
-This will form part of your nutrient management plan which will determine the limits on your property.
-If these limits cannot be met then a more detailed assessment of mitigation options for Nitrogen loss will be required.
+This depends on the land use capability class of your property.
+A nutrient management plan will need to be prepared by an approved consultant.
+If you are an existing farm and the limits cannot be met then a more detailed assessment of your options to reduce Nitrogen loss will be required.
+The general expectation is that new farming activities should be able to meet the limits.

 What do I need to do to comply?

-In terms of the nutrient management requirements for existing farms within priority catchments, there will be different dates when the rules come into force depending on which water management sub-zone you are in (ranging from 2013 to 2015).
-When it is time for your catchment to change to the new regulation we will contact you.
+In terms of the nutrient management requirements for existing farms within targeted catchments, there will be different dates when the rules come into force depending on which water management sub-zone you are in (ranging from 2014 to 2016).
+When it is time for your catchment to change to the new regulation our Rural Advisors will contact you.
 At that time you will be required to apply for consent and, as part of this, complete a nutrient management plan.

 What will the nutrient management plan include?

-A nutrient management plan is more comprehensive than a nutrient budget and will likely take into consideration:
+A nutrient management plan is more comprehensive than a nutrient budget and is to include:

-If I have a dairy farm anywhere in the Horizons Region, and I’m looking at increasing my dairy herd size or I want to establish a new dairy farm, horticultural or cropping farm or intensive sheep and beef farm, what do I need to consider?
+If I have a dairy farm anywhere in the Horizons Region and I’m looking at increasing my dairy herd size, or I want to establish a new dairy farm, commercial vegetable growing or cropping farm or intensive sheep and beef farm, what do I need to consider?

 If you are thinking about making changes to your farm or purchasing a farm to convert to any of the activities identified above, then we recommend you book an appointment with one of our Rural Advisors who can discuss this with you.

-If you would like to find out further information on the Environment Court decision and how it may affect you please call 0508 4 1 PLAN (0508 417526).
+If you would like to find out further information on the One Plan and how it may affect you please call 0508 800 800 or email us.